UduakN/Fifa-2021-Data-Cleaning/README.md

 # Fifa-2021-Data-Cleaning

 # Introduction
-I participated in the data cleaning challenge on the twitter space.
-This was an opportunity given to Data Analyst to improve on their data cleaning skill.
-My previous projects data were either clean or semi clean datas, that is the main reason why I participated in the #datacleaning challenge as this was a messy dataset, this was to improve on my cleaning skill and learn from others.
+I participated in the data cleaning challenge on the Twitter space.
+This was an opportunity given to Data Analysts to improve on their data cleaning skill.
+My previous projects data were either clean or semi clean, that is the main reason why I participated in the #datacleaning challenge as this was a messy dataset.
+This was to improve on my cleaning skill and learn from others.

 # About the Data
 The FIFA 21 dataset was gotten from the Kaggle website https://www.kaggle.com/datasets/yagunnersya/fifa-21-messy-raw-dataset-for-cleaning-exploring, It was a raw and messy csv data which contained 18979 rows and 77 columns.
-The dataset contained informations about football players which included their IDs, Names, Height, Weight, best positions, Wages, Value and so on
+The dataset contained information about football players which included their IDs, Names, Height, Weight, best positions, Wages, Value and so on

 # Data Transformation
-Before the data was transform, I noticed the data had special characters, I then changed the file Origin from Western European (Windows) to Unicode (UTF8) as seen below.
-Thereafter proceeded to transform data.
+Before the data was transformed, I noticed the data had special characters, I then changed the file Origin from Western European (Windows) to Unicode (UTF8) as seen below.
+Thereafter, I proceeded to transform the data.
 ![Before and After UTF-8](https://user-images.githubusercontent.com/128192166/226180938-4c8ee300-f25b-45f0-8df1-4389ce8381bc.PNG)

 # Data Observation After Importing